vpelss/Forever_Passwords/README.md

 Note: For security reasons, use a unique, but easy to remember, pattern for the Alias.
 If it is difficult to guess, your Secret can be simpler.
 However having both a complex Alias and Secret is the best.

 Recommendations:
+- store a local copy of this program in the unlikely case our site, emogic.com, is temporarily down or have a backup plan!
 - 'salt' your Alias. example: mysite.com!!!Jan2018 (eg: if password it to be changed monthly your salt might be !!!Jan2018.
 Make your salt unique and don't share your salt pattern.
 Use complex, but easy to remember, 'salt'.
 - Change passwords on regular basis
 - Do not store important passwords in a browser cache